code-of-conduct-for-business-ethics-in-demant

 data-privacy

-To achieve this, we continuously implement high-level security measures and procedures, launch and update relevant policies and run several internal initiatives including training and awareness.
-When it is necessary, we also cooperate with the authorities if the situation requires.
+To achieve this, we continuously implement high-level security measures and procedures, launch and update relevant policies, run several internal initiatives including training and awareness and cooperate with the authorities if needed.

 Among the internal initiatives to address the challenges of data privacy management under the EU legislation, GDPR, we have established a network of Data Privacy Champions.
 It comprises around 110 participants, including appointed Data Privacy Champions in various locations and employees working on privacy tasks.
 The network aims to share knowledge of development and best practices across different regions related to data privacy.
 This granular approach allows for a more effective alignment of practices and policies.